India imposes strict controls on Kashmir after the death of top separatist leader | ExBulletin

 A barricade is erected on a road to stop public movements in Srinagar (Mukhtar Khan / AP)

-He led a faction of the All Parties Hurriyat Conference, a conglomerate of various political and religious groups in Kashmir that was formed in 1993 to lead a movement for the right of regions to self-determination.
+He led a faction of the All Parties Hurriyat Conference, a conglomerate of various political and religious groups in Kashmir that was formed in 1993 to lead a movement for the region’s right to self-determination.

 The group has used civil disobedience in the form of closures and protests as a tactic to counter Indian domination.